PennController/penncontroller.github.io/docs/basic-tutorial/4_adding-commands.md

 *    newAudio("fish-audio", "2fishRoundTank.mp3")
 +        .play()
 *    ,
-*    newText("fish-description", "The fish swim in a tank which is perfectly round.")
+*    newText("fish-sentence", "The fish swim in a tank which is perfectly round.")
 +        .print()
 *    ,
 *    newImage("fish-round", "2fishRoundTank.png")